Guide to historic pubs in London

 Haunted by a soldier

-The Grenadier is notoriously hard to find down narrow roads and side streets.
-However, once you get there, you'll be met with a charming Georgian building with an intriguing and slightly spooky history.
-Britain's first Regiment of Foot Guards, The Grenadiers, were among the pub's first visitors, who would drink late into the night and play card games in the cellar.
-The ghost of one guard is said to haunt the pub after his fellow soldiers beat him to death for daring to cheat during a game.
-Other famous guests include the Duke of Wellington and King George IV.
-It's your typical bar with ramshackle wooden furniture, and an equally typical menu of British pub food, like beef Wellington, served with truffled mushrooms, potato fondant and beetroot purée.
+Once you find The Grenadier there, you'll be met with a charming Georgian building with an intriguing and spooky history.
+Britain's first Regiment of Foot Guards, The Grenadiers, were among the pub's first visitors, drinking late into the night and playing cards in the cellar.
+The ghost of one guard is said to haunt the pub after his fellow soldiers beat him to death for cheating.
+It boasts ramshackle wooden furniture and a menu of standard pub food, like beef Wellington.

 The Dove